zooxo/desk15/README.md

 TTOP is a tabletop calculator that enables (simple) calculations with big numbers (even in HEX format) with up to 17 digits.
 If desired two digits are used for decimals (ie for cent amounts).
+PLease note that entering decimals (after pressing ".") always "shifts the pressed number key in".

 TTOP supports the following functions:
   + - * / Basic operation